 Wisconsin State Park System

-Wisconsin has 44 State Trails open to the public, covering more than 1,700 miles.
-Fourteen trails are managed by the Wisconsin Department of Natural Resources and 25 are managed by county partners.
-The other two trails are National Scenic Trails.
+Wisconsin has 44 State Trails open to the public.
+There are 43 land-based trails covering more than 1,700 miles.
+Thirteen of these trails are managed by the Wisconsin Department of Natural Resources, and 27 are managed by county partners.
+Two trails are National Scenic Trails.
+The State Trail system also includes one water-based trail - the Lake Michigan State Water Trail, which extends along Wisconsin's Lake Michigan shoreline.
 In 2009, Wisconsin's State Trails were dedicated as the "Aldo Leopold Legacy Trail System."

 The 25 State Trails that are managed by county partners are considered cooperative trails.
 Cooperative trails allow the Department of Natural Resources and county partners to work together to preserve corridors for trail purposes.
 For most cooperative trails, the department owns the land, while the counties develop, maintain and operate the trail.